 Establish and record the maximum weight of water- packs that can be fully frozen whilst still meeting the requirements of specification 4.2.5.2 (refer to Annex D for the methodology for measurement of ice production).
 This is the appliance’s daily water-pack freezing capacity.
 Measure electricity consumption over the same time scale and report energy consumption in kWh/day.

-Step 7: At the start of the next continuous power phase of a 24 h cycle load water-packs equal to the minimum daily water-pack freezing capacity determined in Step 6 of 5.4.1.1 into the freezer compartment in accordance with user instructions which includes any rack or structure provided for holding water-packs.
+Step 7: At the start of the next continuous power phase of a 24 h cycle load water-packs equal to the minimum daily water-pack freezing capacity determined in step 6 of 5.4.1.1 into the freezer compartment in accordance with user instructions which includes any rack or structure provided for holding water-packs.
 The process to achieve the maximum freezing capacity must be stated in the user instructions.

-Step 8: Record freezer and refrigerator compartment temperatures every minute for the following 24hours.
+Step 8: Record freezer and refrigerator compartment temperatures every minute for the following 24 h.
 Measure electricity consumption and the cooling system duty cycle over the same duration.
 Report energy consumption in kWh/day, percentage on-time over the same time scale and graphically display on/ off cycles.

-Step 9: At the end of the next continuous power phase remove all water-packs and quickly determine which are fully frozen and which are not fully frozen per instructions in Annex A. Record each waterpack volume, location and condition (that is, fully frozen or not fully frozen).
+Step 9: At the end of the next continuous power phase remove all water-packs and quickly determine which are fully frozen and which are not fully frozen per instructions in Annex A. Record each water-pack volume, location and condition (that is, fully frozen or not fully frozen).
 Replace all packs immediately and add more stabilized water-packs in accordance with user instructions .

 NOTE — It must be possible to remove frozen water-packs without any undue force or delay.
 Defrosting the freezer to enable removal is not acceptable.